This post is a part of BioBiz’s Bio-CNG Perspectives.

 BioBiz, a division of EAI, is a leading market intelligence & strategic consulting firm for the Indian bio-based sectors.

-Following is the list of major technology providers met by EAI team and their views on RNG production.
+Following is the list of major technology providers and their solutions.

 - Kankyo Cleantech

 - GPS Renewables